Music (Carole King album)

-Music is the third studio album by American singer-songwriter Carole King.
+Music is the third studio album by the American singer-songwriter Carole King.
 The album was released in December 1971.

-Background
+Production

-Being written by the singer and produced by Lou Adler, the album is a continuation of the style laid down in Tapestry.
+The album was written by the singer and produced by Lou Adler.
+The album is a continuation of the style laid down in Tapestry.
 King plays the piano and celeste on many tracks.

 The front cover photograph was taken by Jim McCrary of King at 8815 Appian Way, Laurel Canyon, California.

 Legacy

 Upon release, the album quickly rose to the top of the charts.
 It features songs such as "It's Going to Take Some Time" (US No. 12 by The Carpenters), "Sweet Seasons", a No. 9 hit for Carole King, and "Brother, Brother".

-While not as groundbreaking or as successful as King's Tapestry album, Carole King: Music experienced immediate success and was certified gold on December 9, 1971, days after release.
+While not as groundbreaking or as successful as King's Tapestry album, Carole King Music experienced immediate success and was certified gold on December 9, 1971, days after release.
 It was certified platinum on July 17, 1995.
 The album reportedly sold 1,300,000 copies in the United States on the day of its release.
 However, platinum status for albums (one million units sold), wasn't created by the RIAA until 1976.

-Music entered the top ten at No. 8, becoming the first of many weeks both Tapestry and Carole King: Music would occupy the top ten simultaneously.
+The album entered the top ten at No. 8, beginning many weeks during which both Carole King Music and Tapestry would simultaneously occupy the top ten.
 The album hit No. 1 on New Year's Day 1972 and stayed there for three consecutive weeks.